metron-labs/secrets-manager/sdk/javascript/packages/azure/README.md

     getKeeperRecords()
 ```

-## using custom logging if needed
+### using custom logging if needed
-the module interfaces well with custom logging functionalities your program may have.
+The module interfaces well with custom logging functionalities your program may have.
 If no logger is provided then console is chosen as default.
 Here is an example with `winston` logging framework

 ```
     import { getSecrets, initializeStorage, localConfigStorage } from '@keeper-security/secrets-manager-core';